Al3x-G/GM-RockClimbing/testing.md

 ### Testing User Stories

-For each of the user goals, I have assigned with a reference from A - I. Each goal is supported below with a screenshot or gif of the website, proving the goal was accomplished.
+For each of the user goals, I have assigned with a reference from A - I. Each goal is supported below with a screenshot of the website, proving the goal was accomplished.

 #### Hotel Owners Goals.